Dissecting Embodied Abilities in Multimodal Language Models through Skill-level Evaluation and Diagnosis: Benchmark Category and Statistics

-We adopt an offline evaluation protocol, where each collected episode is decomposed into a sequence of VQA-style structured reasoning steps.
+\paragraph{Evaluation for \textit{Long-horizon} Category.} We adopt an offline evaluation protocol, where each collected episode is decomposed into a sequence of VQA-style structured reasoning steps.
 An episode is deemed successful only if the model correctly answers all associated questions.
 The final evaluation metric is the success rate, computed as the proportion of episodes solved successfully by the model.

 \paragraph{Examples.} We provide examples of \textit{Long-horizon} category in Figure~\ref{fig:benchmark_example_11} and Figure~\ref{fig:benchmark_example_12}.